angelia-grace/cs-portfolio/README.md

 ### Academic Excellence

-As a recipient of the prestigious National Merit Award and the Finley Academic Excellence Scholarship, I have been achieving academic excellence since my teenage years.
+As a recipient of the prestigious National Merit Scholar Award and the Finley Academic Excellence Scholarship, I have been achieving academic excellence since my high school years.
 During my degree, I worked multiple jobs, cared for sick family members during times of crisis, and financially supported my household, staying on track to graduate and maintaining a strong GPA all the while.
 I even completed my degree requirements early, finishing out my program with a half course load.

 ### Professional Background